vaheandonians/my-mcp/docs/README.md

    docker run -d -p 8000:8000 --name my-mcp-server my-mcp sse
    ```

+**Note:** In SSE mode, the server automatically binds to `0.0.0.0` to allow connections from outside the Docker container.

 #### Using Docker Compose:

 Docker Compose provides an alternative way to build and run the container: